 Welcome to Harvard!
 I was born and raised in New Hampshire, and studied engineering at Harvard as an undergraduate.
 As a PhD student in the Harvard-MIT Health Sciences and Technology program, I currently have the world’s best day job.
 I get paid to build robotic legs and design neural controllers for both animal and human patients!
 If you get a chance, ask me about my goats.
 After my freshman year of college, I spent two years in Brazil, and am now fluent in Portuguese.
 My wife Kendall and I were married in 2013.
 Kendall studied music at Wellesley, focusing in choral conducting, and is an avid pianist.
 Together we enjoy discovering new restaurants, sailing, hiking, and playing board games.
-We share our home with a one-year-old Samoyed puppy named Daisy, who is extremely excited to meet you!
+We share our home with a two-year-old Samoyed puppy named Daisy, who is extremely excited to meet you!

 Hello all, and welcome to Harvard!
 I graduated as a member of Harvard College's Class of 2013.5 with a concentration in Social Studies.
 After graduation I moved to Detroit to work in venture capital and entrepreneurship as a Venture for America Fellow.
 Now I'm back at Harvard as a student at Harvard Business School.
-I am originally from Takoma Park, Maryland, played rugby on the Harvard Rugby team, and met my fiancée Amanda in Stoughton as a freshman.
+I am originally from Takoma Park, Maryland, played rugby on the Harvard Rugby team, and met my wife Amanda in Stoughton as a freshman.
 I will be living in Straus with Amanda and our sweet, sweet dog Lucy.
 Looking forward to meeting you all!